 In Unit 4, students investigate the key global challenges we face as members of the international community in the twenty-first century.
 This involves an examination and analysis of the debates surrounding ethical issues, human rights (China and Saudi Arabia) and people movement (asylum seekers and refugees).
 Students also examine and analyse two major global crises, armed conflict and terrorism, in terms of their causes, challenges to achieving effective resolutions.

 This subject is for students who are interested in and enjoy staying abreast of contemporary world events.
 A high level of written expression is required in order to examine and analyse in detail the various political concepts and ethical debates that are raised in this subject.

+It develops many highly sought after skills that are valuable in the pursuit of an interesting career.
 Many students who have completed this subject have gone on to do further studies in international relations, law, arts, history, teaching, diplomacy, international aid and journalism at university.

 What do you do?